Overcompleteness of coherent frames for unimodular amenable groups: Introduction

 The possibility of removing sets from an adequate frame yet still leaving a frame can also be deduced from the main results on abstract frames in \cite{freeman2019discretization}; see, e.g., \cite[Corollary 1.5]{freeman2019discretization}.
 These results do, however, not provide information on the quantity that can be removed, which is the key contribution of Theorem \ref{thm:intro}.

 Our proof of Theorem \ref{thm:intro} follows the overall proof structure of the corresponding result for Gabor frames in $L^2 (\mathbb{R}^d)$ (cf. \cite{balan2006density, balan2006density2}).
 The key ingredients are an identity relating frame measure and Beurling density (Theorem \ref{thm:fundamental_identity}) and a suitable truncation of a Gram matrix (see Lemma \ref{lem:positive_density_removal}).
 Despite these similarities, there are several important steps that require new methods and techniques in the case of non-Abelian groups.
-For example, in the setting of general amenable groups, the existence of an adequate ``reference system'' forming a Riesz basis is unknown\footnote{See \cite{groechenig2018orthonormal, oussa2019compactly, oussa2022orthonormal} for constructions of orthonormal bases in the orbit of (classes of) nilpotent Lie groups.} and techniques based on the spectral invariance of matrix algebras are not available in settings with exponential growth.
+For example, in the setting of general amenable groups, the existence of an adequate ``reference system'' forming a Riesz basis is unknown\footnote{See \cite{groechenig2018orthonormal, oussa2019compactly, oussa2022orthonormal} for constructions of orthonormal bases in the orbit of (classes of) nilpotent Lie groups.} and techniques based on the spectral invariance of matrix algebras are not available in settings with exponential growth; see \cite{fendler2016on, tessera2011inclusion} for examples of settings in which spectral invariance fails.
 The alternative arguments provided by the present paper to circumvent these obstructions are considered as the main technical contribution and appear to yield more direct proofs even in the case of Abelian index sets.

 Lastly, it should be mentioned that for a Gabor frame $\pi(\Lambda) g$ for $L^2 (\mathbb{R}^d)$, in addition to Theorem \ref{thm:intro}, it is possible to choose $\Gamma \subseteq \Lambda$ such that the density of $\Lambda \setminus \Gamma$ is arbitrary close to $d_{\pi} = 1$, see \cite{balan2011redundancy}.
 A similar statement for non-Abelian groups remains an open problem.